-- Track 1 is the full certification course: it includes online coursework and a 20-hour volunteer component.
+- Track 1 is the full certification course: it includes online coursework, 1 hands-on session, and a 10-hour volunteer component.

-- Track 2 students complete the same online course, but do not need to do the volunteer hours, and cannot receive a certification.
+- Track 2 students complete the same online course, but do not need to do the volunteer hours, the hands-on session is optional, and you receive a "Vermont Certificate of Home Composting" but do not become a certified "Master Composter Volunteer."
 Read on to see which is right for you.

 Vermont Master Composter Certification (Track 1)